 How to Become a Chemical Engineer

-At some universities, students can opt to enroll in 5-year programs that lead to both a bachelor’s degree and a master’s degree.
+At some universities, students can opt to enroll in 5-year engineering programs that lead to both a bachelor’s degree and a master’s degree.
 A graduate degree, which may include a degree up to the Ph.D. level, allows an engineer to work in research and development or as a postsecondary teacher.

 ABET accredits engineering programs.
 ABET-accredited programs in chemical engineering include courses in chemistry, physics, and biology.
 These programs also include applying the sciences to the design, analysis, and control of chemical, physical, and biological processes.